How To Build Retail Customer Loyalty

 Lower footfalls, conversions, and margins haunt many retailers, from the biggest box to the tiniest boutique.

-When I ask retailers what their greatest challenge is, they often respond like this, “Keeping customers interested and motivated to shop at our store when they can often order the same items online for a lower price.”
+When I ask retailers what their greatest challenge is, they often respond, “Keeping customers interested and motivated to shop at our store when they can often order the same items online for a lower price.”

 In case a few of you haven’t figured it out yet...